My Tasmanian perfume glossary

 Note

-Olfactory Pyramid
+Perfume Pyramid

-The top notes of a fragrance are also also known as opening notes or head notes, they are what give the first impression.
+The top notes of a fragrance are also also known as opening notes or head notes, they give the first impression.
 Typical natural top notes include the most volatile oils (e.g. bergamot, lemon, orange, basil, sage, lavender).

 Perfumer